Will-D301/ASX-Market-Data-Pipeline/README.md

 # ASX Market Pipeline

-End-to-end workflow that downloads ASX50 OHLCV data, engineers features, builds a duckdb prediction dataset, runs a simple Bayesian/backtest strategy, and compares it against a naive going-long baseline.
+End-to-end workflow that downloads ASX50 OHLCV data, engineers features of this data, builds a duckdb prediction dataset, runs a simple Bayesian/backtest strategy, and compares it against a going-long baseline.

 ## Files
-Key data files are written into `data/` by the pipeline:
+Key data files are written into `data/`:

 | File | Description                                                          |
 | --- |----------------------------------------------------------------------|